On the resolution of the sensitivity conjecture: Gotsman-Linial's result

 Let now G be the induced subgraph of vertices of $x$ such that $g(x) = -1$ if the node $x$ was colored blue and H be the induced subgraph on the set of $x$ such that $g(x) = 1$ if the node $x$ was colored red.
 The sensitivity of $f$, using this new notation, is defined to be the maximum number of neighbours of any vertex in $G$ or $H$.
 Now, consider $f$ as a multilinear polynomial over the reals which is possible when we consider $f$ as a function going from $\bS^n$ to $\bS$.
 Now, the Sensitivity Conjecture states that there is some $\alpha > 0$ such that if $f$ has degree $n$, then $f$ has sensitivity at least $n^\alpha$.

-Now, we've seen earlier how Nisan and Szegedy show that $d(f)$ is equivalent to the other known complexity measures of Boolean functions such as: block sensitivity, certificate complexity and decision tree depth.
-Szegedy also independently proved a relation between $d(f)$ and $s(f)$ as
+Now, we've seen earlier how Nisan and Szegedy show that the degree $d(f)$ is equivalent to the other complexity measures of Boolean functions such as: block sensitivity, certificate complexity and decision tree depth.
+Szegedy also independently proved a relation between $d(f)$ and $s(f)$ as:

 Let's denote $\Gamma(G) = \max(\Delta(G), \Delta(Q_n \setminus G))$.
 Gotsman and Linial proved the following remarkable equivalence that helps in proposing an upper bound for $d(f)$ in terms of $s(f)$: \begin{theorem} The following are equivalent for any function $h :\bN \rightarrow \bS$: \begin{enumerate} \item For any induced sub-graph G of $Q_n$ such that $|V(G)| \neq 2^{n-1},\, \Gamma(G) \geq h(n).$ \item For any Boolean function $f$, $h(d(f)) < s(f).$\end{enumerate}